398-Studios/ImprovedFireStations/Readme.md

-To Install Just Extract the Folder Into The Resources Folder Of Your Server And Add “start ImprovedFireStation” To You ‘server.cfg’.
+To Install Just Extract the Folder Into The Resources Folder Of Your Server And Add “start ImprovedFireStations” To You ‘server.cfg’.